eqNj/eqN-PD2-Filter/README.md

 Refined the descriptions on many existing items for congruence and legibility.

 Added a red dot on corrupted item names when in the new unique map that drops corrupted items.

+Added monster resistance information for unique maps.

+Added a note about adding difficulty tier to a Vision of Terror or a Voidstone when there is no difficulty tier yet added.